matthewgallina/smockin/README.md

 LICENCE

-    Smockin is licensed according to the terms of the Apache License, Version 2.0.
+    sMockin is licensed according to the terms of the Apache License, Version 2.0.

     The full text of this license can be found at https://www.apache.org/licenses/LICENSE-2.0